Why Shade Matters at Kauffman Stadium

 Seasonal Shade Guide at Kauffman Stadium

 Fall games (September-October) bring cooler temperatures but afternoon sun remains a factor.
-Third base side shade continues providing benefit.
+First base side shade continues providing benefit.
 The sun's lower autumn angle can create different shadow patterns, but structural overhangs continue providing protection.
 Winter (if applicable) brings reduced sun intensity overall.

 Pro Tips for Staying Cool